Evaluations

 The Head Coach of the teams, as applicable, will decide which players make their respective teams.
 Where a head coach is not in place during the working group practices, the Association will make other arrangements.
 Coaches may elect to continue with a working group in whatever format they consider necessary in order to further evaluate.

-The total number of players, and the number of players for each position, a team carries, is subject to the approval of the President or Director of Player Development (or their designate) in consultation with the Head Coach.
+The total number of players, and the number of players for each position, a team carries, is subject to the approval of the President or Player and Coach Development Coordinator (or their designate) in consultation with the Head Coach.

 Any player that is released prior to the commencement of the third working group practice of the team will be assigned to the working group of the Tier below team for placement consideration on the next Tier team.
 Any player that is released after the commencement of the third working group practice of the team will be automatically placed on the next Tier team.